 It’s fairly well understood that Australian cities need more housing.
 However, we also need a greater choice in housing so as to better meet our changing demographics.
 This includes housing appropriate to those trying to get into the real estate market as purchasers or renters and those looking for a house that better fits them as they get older.

-Madigan Architecture is committed to investigating these needs and broadening our density discussion beyond apartments and transit corridors; these existing policies make sense and certainly have their place, but they can be supplemented by more subtle and localised forms of suburban infill.
+Damian Madigan is committed to investigating these needs and broadening our density discussion beyond apartments and transit corridors; these existing policies make sense and certainly have their place, but they can be supplemented by more subtle and localised forms of suburban infill.

 Damian’s PhD thesis, Alternative Infill: a design study of housing intensification, adaptation and choice in the established suburbs of Adelaide, was undertaken as a major design project.
 It explored ways in which Adelaidean villas and cottages (which form so much of the city’s housing stock) can be adapted in order to accommodate multi-generational housing, shared living arrangements, or divisible housing.
 Utilising our existing building stock, these new housing forms can enable owners to age-in-place without leaving the suburbs they love and/or provide new smaller housing options for family members, friends or like-minded others.